gdgmit/Open-Source-Workshop/README.md

 ## Instructions for Leads and Project Admins (PAs)

 - **Fair Issue Assignment**: Follow a first-come, first-served approach.
-- **Avoid Partiality**: Ensure fair assignment of issues, dont let PR without raising issues.
+- **Avoid Partiality**: Ensure fair assignment of issues, don’t let PRs get merged without raising proper issues.
-- **Single Role Participation**: PAs and Mentors should not contribute to the same projects to avoid conflict of interest.
+- **Single Role Participation**: PAs and Mentors should not contribute to the same projects to avoid conflicts of interest.
-- **Inactive Projects**: Projects inactive for more than 2 weeks will be removed.

 ---

-## Report issues to us
+## Report Issues to Us

-- **Minimal Changes**: PRs with minimal changes that are not impactful and getting l2 and l3.
+- **Minimal Changes**: PRs with minimal changes that are not impactful and are being awarded `l2` or `l3` points.
 - **Instant PR Acceptance**: PRs accepted instantly without proper review.

 ### Non-Considerable PRs

 - Multiple documentation or workflow issues.
 - Exploiting personal connections with PAs or Mentors.
-- Repeated documentation or workflow contributions beyond 200 points.
+- Repeated documentation or workflow contributions.
 - Code snippets or template-related PRs.

 ---

-### Why are we doing this? - 👍

-This is being done keeping everyone in mind for being hardworking enough to contribute something meaningful even if it's something small.
-We are doing this to make this event fair and memorable for all.
-- Right now we noticed spamming could have happened due to a lack of written guidelines, so for those who people did it, we will be allowing 200 points to gain from merging PR with official Emails and remove other scores.
-- Those who do spam after publishing the guidelines, if we notice we will further level down without any notice.

----

-### Spam PRs or PRs Won't consider:
+### Spam PRs or PRs Won't be Considered:

-1. If you create multiple issues on documentation or workflow.
-Your PRs won't be considered.
+1. If you create multiple issues on documentation or workflow, your PRs won’t be considered.
-2. If you know the PA or mentor.
-If you take advantage of it to make more PRs.
-Your PRs won't be considered.
+2. If you know the PA or mentor and exploit it to make more PRs, your PRs won’t be considered.
-3. If you completely depend on documentation or workflow or GitHub bots, Only the first 150 points will be considered.
+3. If you completely depend on documentation or workflow or GitHub bots, only the first 150 points will be considered.
 Focus on a variety of contributions.
-4. Contributors, you are free to create any number of PRs in any repos excluding few repo listed below.
-Sticking to a particular repo will give you a strong command of the project and the tech stack.
-However, if we see you spamming PRs or issues, severe action will be taken against you.
+4. Contributors, you are free to create any number of PRs in any repos, excluding a few repos listed below.
+Sticking to a particular repo will help you gain strong knowledge of the project and the tech stack.
+However, if we notice you spamming PRs or issues, severe action will be taken.
-samples:

 #### Note: We request everyone to follow the above guidelines.
 We aim to make open source accessible to everyone, including beginners.
-If you all follow the instructions, it will help us bring more perks to you.
-Otherwise, it will push us to verify your PRs
+If you follow the instructions, it will help us bring more perks to you.
+Otherwise, it may push us to verify your PRs more thoroughly.

 ---

 ## Final Notes

 We request everyone to follow the above guidelines.
-Our aim is to make open source accessible to everyone, including beginners.
-Genuine contributions will help you build healthy relationships and secure good jobs.
+Our goal is to make open source accessible to everyone, including beginners.
+Genuine contributions will help you build healthy relationships and secure great job opportunities.

 If you find someone violating these rules, please inform us.

 Wishing you all a happy contribution!! 👍

 Thanks & Regards,
 Team OpenMITation (GDG MIT)